 Where: Bali, Indonesia

-Every August, a 3 day festival takes place across Japan to honour ancestors’ spirits, more specifically remembering and appreciating their sacrifices.
-Their spirits are brought back with lanterns, candles and dance on the 15th day of the 7th month, day when the gateways to Heaven and Hell are believed to open, enabling spirits to visit the living world.
+Every August, a 3-day festival takes place across Japan to honour ancestors’ spirits, more specifically remembering and appreciating their sacrifices.
+Their spirits are brought back with lanterns, and candles and dance on the 15th day of the 7th month, a day when the gateways to Heaven and Hell are believed to open, enabling spirits to visit the living world.

 When: 13 to 15 August 2018